 - 12 Oreo cookies or 1 cup Oreo crumbs

 - 3 tbsp sweetened condensed milk or any kind of buttercream

 - 3.5 oz white chocolate bars, wafers, or chocolate chips

-- Roll the mixture into 12 truffles (1 cookies makes 1 truffles) and place on a lined baking sheet.
-Refrigerate truffles for about 1 hour or freeze for 10 minutes.
+Roll the mixture into 12 truffles (1 cookies makes 1 truffles) and place on a lined baking sheet.
+Place truffles in the fridge for about 1 hour or freeze for 10 minutes.